 The mission of this project is therefore to promote the development of competences for landscape democracy and understanding landscapes as a platform for learning.
 But, landscapes are complex and there is no ready-made approach that would work in any context.
 What we discuss and offer is a set of values that guides us along a process.

 The participants of the LeLA Living labs followed for this an online seminar that was developed as a part of the LED2LEAP Erasmus+ project.
 The content, learning aims, methods, presentations, and recordings can be consulted on this wiki.

 The LeLa methods and tools

 The target groups of the Learning Landscapes project are university staff and students, local community stakeholders such as cultural representatives, educational institutions, NGOs, policy-makers, administrations, and local community associations.
 Through the ‘Learning Landscapes Process’ the project will also address members from civil society in general and specific social groups such as school students, the elderly, youth in general, ethnic groups, or refugees.
-For this, the project develops a handbook on the learning landscapes process and its methodology and on the staff development process: The Learning Landscapes Process (Output 1), which will be published in the second half of 2023.
+For this, the project developed a handbook on the learning landscapes process and its methodology and on the staff development process: The Learning Landscapes Process (Output 1), which has been published on Research Gate.